nikhilgthakur/Azure-DevOps-Pipeline---Build-and-Deploy-a-YouTube-Clone/README.md

 ## Pipeline Code

-Below is the pipeline YAML used in the demo:
+Below is the pipeline YAML used in the project:

 ```yaml
 trigger: